nplouzeau/stackexample-cs/README.md

 # An example of a simple C# program with NUnit tests

-Designed for one of the Digisport software engineering lecture
+Designed for one of the Digisport software engineering lectures

-The commit history is meant as a step by step explanation of the changes and code evolution for the students.
+The commit history is meant as a step by step explanation of the code and tests changes and evolution for the students.